/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Before you compare prices, know which features actually matter for a nonprofit.
 Here's the short checklist:

-• Affordable pricing or a nonprofit discount: so the tool fits a restricted budget.
+• Affordable pricing or a nonprofit discount: Can the software fit within a restricted budget?

 • Job or program tagging: so you can see where funded hours go.